buttonwoodcx/bcx-aurelia-dnd/src/tutorial/overview.md

 > There is an annoying whole HTML body bouncing effect on iPad.
 I tried some solutions to disable it, but none of them works so far.
 Even [dragula example page](https://bevacqua.github.io/dragula/) got the same issue.

+> Well, not exactly all works on iPad.
+When `noPreview` is true, iPad shows weird behaviour when starting a drag.
+I have not spent enough time on this issue.

 ## Use inside Aurelia app

 To start with your Aurelia app.